gobuffalo/docs/templates/docs/helpers.md

 \<% } %>
 ```

-The styling for the `online` and `offline` classes then appears at the end of `<head>` in `/users`.
+The styling for the `online` and `offline` classes then appears at the end of `&lt;head>` in `/users`.
 In other pages, nothing is added.

 Of course, if you'd rather do extensive processing on what goes into a chunk that goes on a webpage, you may want to do your processing in Go code instead of in templates.
 In that case, call, say, `c.Set("moonPhase", mp)` where `c` is a `buffalo.Context` in a function in an action like in `actions/users.go`, and `mp` is some string or object.
-Then, in your templates, refer to `<%= moonPhase %>` to display your expertly-calculated phase of the moon.
+Then, in your templates, refer to `\<%= moonPhase %>` to display your expertly-calculated phase of the moon.